A note on the ambipolar diffusion in superfluid neutron stars: Magnetic field energy dissipation

 \subsection{$npe$-matter}

-The equations of motion for electrons and nonsuperconducting protons take the form (\citealt{ys90})
+The equations of motion for electrons and nonsuperconducting protons take the form (\citealt{ys91a})

-where $e$ is the proton electric charge, $\pmb u_e$, $\pmb u_p$, $\mu_e$, and $\mu_p$ are the electron and proton velocities and relativistic chemical potentials, respectively.
-Further, $J_{ik}=J_{ki}$ is the symmetric matrix that describes efficiency of particle collisions (see \citealt{ys90}) and $n_i$ is the number density of particle species $i=n$, $p$, $e$.
-In Eqs.\ (\ref{esfl}) and (\ref{psfl}) thermo-diffusion terms are neglected.
+where $e$ is the proton electric charge; $\mu_e$ and $\mu_p$ are the electron and proton relativistic chemical potentials, respectively.
+Further, $n_i$ is the number density of particle species $i=p$, $e$ and $J_{ik}=J_{ki}$ is the symmetric coefficient related to the effective relaxation time $\tau_{ik}$ for scattering of particles $i$ on particles $k$ by the formula: $\tau_{ik}=n_i \mu_i/(c^2 J_{ik})$ (see \citealt{ys91a}).